KashishChanana/Assisted-Reading/README.md

    - Selected Text: First select text on the page, then use this option
    - Main Content: Automatically extracts the main article content
    - Full Page: Extracts all text from the page
-4. Click "Start Reading"
-5. Choose your preferred reading mode and speed
+4. Choose your preferred reading mode and speed
-6. Click "Start Reading" again to begin
+5. Click "Extract Content" to begin
-7. Use the floating controls to pause or reset your reading session
+6. Use the floating controls to pause or reset your reading session
-8. Click "Mark as Complete" when you're done
+7. Click "Mark as Complete" when you're done

+## Project Structure

+- `manifest.json` - Extension configuration
+- `popup.html` & `popup.js` - Extension popup interface
+- `content.js` & `content.css` - Content scripts injected into web pages
+- `reader.js` & `reader.css` - Reader functionality and styling
+- `background.js` - Background script for extension events
+- `manual_build.sh` - Build script to prepare the extension

-## How It Works
+## Troubleshooting

-The extension injects a reader interface into the current webpage, allowing you to read content with enhanced reading modes without leaving the site.
-The reader interface is isolated from the page's styles and scripts, ensuring a consistent reading experience across all websites.
+If the extension doesn't work as expected:

+1. Make sure you've refreshed the page after installing the extension
+2. Check the browser console for any error messages
+3. Try reloading the extension from the extensions page
+4. If content extraction fails, try a different extraction method

 ## License